thesumedh/aptos-demo/README.md

 ---

-*Built for Aptos Hackathon - Showcasing the future of blockchain-powered education*
+*Built for Aptos - Showcasing the future of blockchain-powered education*